LekshmiARajendran/url-shortener-backend/README.md

 ## Overview

-This project is part of a coding challenge.
-It provides an API to:
+This project does the following:
-- Shorten long URLs into short codes.
+- Shorten a long URL into a short code.
-- Redirect short codes back to the original URLs.
+- Redirect the short code back to the original URL.
-- Includes a basic `/health` endpoint for quick status checks.
+- Provide a `/health` endpoint to check if the application is running.

 ---